Pledge of Allegiance to Texas

 The National Standard Flag

-The Pledge of Allegiance to Texas was implying first to the 1836 National State Flag of Texas.
+The Pledge of Allegiance to Texas was first implied to the 1836 National State Flag of Texas.
 It wasn’t saluting to the Lone Star Flag we know today.
 This was before the law was changed to correct that mistake in 1965.

 The National Flag